-I’ve recently created an introductory course on creating emotional healing with food, The Heart of Food.
+I recently created an introductory, do at home course on creating emotional healing with food, The Heart of Food.
 The understanding that grounds this course is that healing begins in the heart.

 People often ask me, “Why do you start there?
 What does the heart have to do with my overeating?”

 It’s a great question and understandable.
 The heart can feel a long way off from things like stopping a binge or overeating less!

 Here’s why this step is so crucial: one of the primary keys to getting unstuck from binge eating, overeating, or any food compulsion is healing your relationship with food.

 This is especially true with the tricky, frustrating, or painful aspects of this relationship – those things that you’re really struggling with.

 When we struggle with something – and struggle with something chronically – we tend to get stuck in some painful emotions, moving into primal states of fight, flight and freeze.
 (Or as I’ve also heard it said, fight, flight, freeze and feed!)

 We may feel frustrated, frightened, overwhelmed, or angry – blaming ourselves for not doing better (“Why can’t you get yourself together?!!”)